List of summaries, consolidations and regulations

 The condominium corporation manages the common property.
 The corporation levies charges against each unit owner to pay for the management of the common property on a daily basis (common expenses fund) and to pay for major repair and replacement of common property and common facilities (reserve fund).
-These charges are based on unit factors unless the corporation has by passed bylaws to create a scheme of apportionment under The Condominium Property Regulations.
+These charges are based on unit factors unless the corporation has by passed bylaws to create a scheme of apportionment under The Condominium Property Regulations, 2001.
 Provisions in the Act also set out some general requirements for insuring condominiums.

 The Act sets out rules respecting the operation of condominium corporations.
 The Act allows condominium corporations to pass bylaws and provides procedures for settling disputes.
 It also sets out the functions, powers and responsibilities of boards of directors, elected by the owners, to administer the affairs of the corporation.

-As well, the Act provides procedures for the subdivision of units, amendment of condominium plans and bylaws, rental of residential units, termination of condominium status, administering condominium corporations by sectors and other special circumstances, such as when a unit is a homestead under The Exemptions Act.
+As well, the Act provides procedures for the subdivision of units, amendment of condominium plans and bylaws, rental of residential units, termination of condominium status, administering condominium corporations by sectors and other special circumstances, such as when a unit is a homestead under The Enforcement of Money Judgments Act.

-The Condominium Property Regulations include additional provisions respecting the administration of the Act.
+The Condominium Property Regulations, 2001 include additional provisions respecting the administration of the Act.
 They provide the condominium plan format that developers must follow for the plan to be approved by the Controller of Surveys and to have titles issued for the units by the Land Titles Registry.

 The regulations set out the rules and procedures relating to the type and amount of financial security developers must obtain when developing phased or bare land condominiums.
 The regulations include the rules for determining each owner's proportionate contribution to the common expense fund and the reserve fund, and establish procedures for passing bylaws to reapportion these contributions.